Live Peregrine Webcam: Watch the Latest Action from the Nest

 Q How fast can they fly?

-Peregrines are the fastest living thing on earth, able to reach speeds of over 200mph (322kph) in a dive while hunting (called a stoop).
+A. Peregrines are the fastest living thing on earth, able to reach speeds of over 200mph (322kph) in a dive while hunting (called a stoop).
 It's much faster than a Cheetah at 70mph (113kph).

 Q Will the chicks be ringed and if so why?

-Yes the young are usually ringed at 3 weeks old with special “hi viz” rings so they can be identified easily with binoculars later as they mature.
+A. Yes the young are usually ringed at 3 weeks old with special “hi viz” rings so they can be identified easily with binoculars later as they mature.
 Each nest site has a unique colour code, the Worcester one is orange with black lettering.
 Ringers are specially trained by the BTO.
 Ringing helps research into the species and adds to a national database about the birds.
 (We've had no reports yet of last year's 3 ringed birds.)
 They will not breed or find their own territories until over 2 years old, over which time their plumage changes from browner to the grey and white of the mature peregrine.

 Q Where do they go in winter?

-UK peregrines are mostly resident but may move around the country.
+A. UK peregrines are mostly resident but may move around the country.
 Our female tends to stay around the City and has several favourite perches.
 It's warmer than the countryside (urban heat island effect) and there is always plenty to eat!

 Q Will the camera stay on all year?

-There is little to see once the nest activity stops, with the active time being between March and June.
+A. There is little to see once the nest activity stops, with the active time being between March and June.
 There are two cameras, and we use one for research and monitoring which might stay on longer.
 If we see anything interesting (it has a motion sensor) we can record and put any news/video clips on the website.
 The most active month by far is May, with the parents bringing in food for the young.
 Look out for our May watch sessions with scopes from College Green.

 Q What if I see a young peregrine on the ground unable to fly?

-This can happen especially if all the chicks hatch and grow and the nest area becomes very crowded.
+A. This can happen especially if all the chicks hatch and grow and the nest area becomes very crowded.
 Please call the Cathedral office and they will know who to contact.
 If the bird is in a dangerous place they can be moved carefully by throwing a coat or similar over them but they have very sharp claws.
 Please don't endanger yourself though, especially if by a road or similar.
 Mostly just leave them alone and report in.
 Once safe and uninjured we then take them back up near the nest so the parents can continue to feed them until strong enough to fly and hunt.
 If we suspect injury, we take the birds to be checked at the Wildlife Hospital and Rescue Centre at Beckford, who do exceptional work 365 days a year.
 This happened 4 times last year.

 Q How long have peregrines, and this pair, been in Worcester?

-Peregrines have been in and around the City for hundreds of years.
+A. Peregrines have been in and around the City for hundreds of years.
 They are depicted in the great West Window and parts of the stonework too.
 In recent years they have bred on St Andrews Tower in Deansway, and before that probably on the Cathedral.
 The territory, which is the whole city area, changes hands as pairs move around or are injured over the years.
-Our pair today has been here for four years, although we suspect at some point there was a new male.
+Our pair today has been here for 5 years, although we suspect at some point there was a new male.
 Mortality in birds of prey is quite high.